pfragkiad/ParserTests/README.md

 ### Adding new functions to the `DefaultParser`

 That was the boring stuff, let's start adding some custom functionality.
 Let's add a custom function ```add3``` that takes 3 arguments.
-For this purpose, we create a new subclass of ```DefaultParser```:
+For this purpose, we create a new subclass of ```DefaultParser```.
+Note that we can add custom logging via dependency injection (some more examples will follow on this).
+For the moment, ignore the constructor.
+We assume that the ```add3``` functions sums its 3 arguments with a specific weight.

 ```C#
 private class SimpleFunctionParser : DefaultParser